Welcome to today's edition of the Rush 24-7 podcast.

 Well, if you're Eric Holder and Obama, you probably announce an investigation into the saw manufacturer with the intent of finding them and maybe putting them in jail.

-That's the Obama School of Problem Solving.
+That's the Obama school of problem solving.

-When there's a result that you don't like, you put your boot on their neck, and then you launch a criminal investigation into them, and at the same time you try to destroy the company.
+When there's a result that you don't like, you put your boot on their neck and then you launch a criminal investigation into them.

-You uh get this day behind you, you are over the hump.
+You are over the hump.

 You know, folks, it was supposed to be so different.